 Phase 1: Architecture Analysis and Common Core Development

-Phase 1 may be ready for a DP upon the successful completion of Technical Objective #1, Technical Objective #2, and Technical Objective #3.
-The phase is considered complete upon the successful demonstration of Technical Objective #1, Technical Objective #2, and the acceptance of the Phase 1 deliverable outcomes.
+Phase 1 may be ready for a DP upon the successful completion of Technical Objectives #1, #2, and #3.
+The phase is considered complete upon the successful demonstration of the collective Phase 1 Technical Objectives and the acceptance of the Phase 1 deliverable outcomes.

 Technical Objective #1: Analyze existing Abrams, Bradley, and Stryker Maintenance Training System software architectures and develop a Family of Maintenance Trainers Product Line prototype system architecture that will:

 a) Satisfy the functional and performance requirements of the FMT-CC